 Tskune.
 No clue what it is?
 I didn’t either.
 All I knew is that I immediately had to order one more.
 Mads later explained that it is a kind of Japanese meatball sausage made with chicken meat, liver and skin.
 It was fatty, juicy and super tender.
 You dipped it in egg yolk and soy sauce for more fat and salt.
 This is from a yakitori pop-up Mads did in Copenhagen.
 It cost DKK 15 I believe.

 No. 2 – Bo Bech From Geist in Copenhagen, Denmark

 Truffle toast.
 This dish was made at Geranium for their 5 years anniversary, by Bo Bech from Geist.
 It was not a balanced dish, except for being crispy and soft at the same time.
 So, why did it make so far to the top?
 Because, if I close my eyes I can still remember it.
 The amount of truffle shaving on top created such an intense aroma that I felt like I was eating straight from a forest floor.

 No. 1 – Noma in Copenhagen, Denmark

 Lobster taco.
 Burnt milk skin acting as a tortilla with a lobster tail inside and an insanely flavorful sauce made from the juices of the lobster head.
 I saw people post way more picturesque pictures of this dish on Instagram with nasturtium leaves.
 However, I think our version was even better tasting with the milk skin tortilla.
 The tortilla also hid the content, and I was completely thrown off by the savory, slightly sweet, umami flavor of the first bite.
 Congratulations, Noma!

-Which were your favorite dishes of 2015?
-Please leave a comment below.
+What were your favorite dishes in 2015?
+Please share in a comment below.